 You may not know, but weather conditions can affect how well your mower blades can cut grass.
 Therefore, consider the changing seasons when deciding how often you need to sharpen dull blades.

 After every mowing season, don’t forget to clean the machine with a pressure washer to remove debris and grass clippings.
-After that, remove the dull lawnmower blade from the equipment and sharpen it.
+Then, take out the dull lawnmower blade and give it a good sharpening.

 How Does a Lawn Mower Blade Powder Coating Paint Help?